 For adolescents, the rate increased from 683 to 969 per 100,000, while it went up from 921 to 996 for adults and dropped from 978 to 808 for people aged 65 and older.

-For youngsters, bipolar disorder showed the steepest increase, while anxiety diagnoses dropped.
+bipolar disorder showed the steepest increase, while anxiety diagnoses dropped.

 Although there have been concerns about over diagnosis of bipolar disorder and other mental problems among children, Blader said that was unlikely to be hiking the rates since hospitalizations are based on whether or not people are considered a danger to themselves or others, not psychiatric labels.